An identity theft

 The plot began to unravel when the criminals cashed multiple tax return checks into a single account at a small credit union, the report said.
 Many of these deposits came from outside the Jacksonville area.
 Adam Levin

-, chairman for IDentity Theft 911, has a blog about the difficulties these types of fraud pose for consumers.
+, chairman for IDT911, has a blog about the difficulties these types of fraud pose for consumers.

 © 2003-2014 IDentity Theft 911, LLC.
 All Rights Reserved